 While Durango offers so many enjoyable winter activities in our backyard, our nearby towns and cities offer great weekend getaway destinations.
-Durango, a connecting point of Highway 160 running East and West and Highway 550 going North and South, means that we’re a hub to many Southwest Colorado (and beyond!) adventures.
+Durango, a connecting point of Highway 160 running East and West and Highway 550 going North and South, means that we’re a hub for many Southwest Colorado (and beyond!) adventures.

-To the North: The San Juan Scenic Skyway takes you on a mountain journey over many beautiful passes and into quaint Colorado towns.
+The San Juan Scenic Skyway takes you on a mountain journey over many beautiful passes and into quaint Colorado towns.
 Taking Highway 550 North, the first town you will reach is Silverton.
-With a population of 651, this little town is hidden gem.
+With a population of 651, this little town is a hidden gem.
 Not only does it have a Main Street filled with local retail shops, cafes, and restaurants and the Durango and Silverton Narrow Gauge Railroad train station, but offers a high mountain setting that is a hub to 4 wheeling, backing, backcountry skiing, and snowmobiling.
 Ouray is 23 miles past Silverton and provides a similar small-town atmosphere in a steep mountain valley.
-Here you can experience similar activities with the additions of hot springs.
-You can continue The Loop to visit the infamous Telluride for 5-star resorts, ski mountain, and chic downtown scene!
+Here you can experience similar activities with the addition of hot springs.
+You can continue The Loop to visit the infamous Telluride for 5-star resorts, a ski mountain, and a chic downtown scene!

 In all directions, there is a great weekend winter trip whether you want to enjoy the deep snow or trade it for a little desert reprieve.
-While Durango has it all, it is nice to be located centrally to more great cities and towns.
+While Durango has it all, it is nice to be located centrally in more great cities and towns.
 If you have any questions about winter activities in or near Durango, please do not hesitate to ask.